Boeing 747 Order Book: De-Risked

 The last Boeing 747-8I for Korean Air has already been built, while the unidentified customer will likely be taking delivery of the aircraft with line number 1495.
 The last aircraft on firm order for AirBridgeCargo has already been built and, as far as I could see, is undergoing traveled work.
 Two out of 14 aircraft for UPS have already been built or in final assembly.
 This means that out of 17 aircraft left to be delivered, only 12 still need to be assembled.

 Looking at the white tails, there has been a bit of setback it seems.
-Previously, it was expected that L/N 1437, which is an overweight model would be delivered to UPS while 1535 would be delivered to Atlas Air.
+Previously, it was expected that L/N 1437, which is an overweight model, would be delivered to UPS while 1535 would be delivered to Atlas Air.
 This would leave Boeing without freighter white tails.
 UPS, however, has decided not to take up L/N 1437 and L/N 1535 is currently unallocated.
 L/N 1495 is rumored to be taken up by Qatar Amiri Flight, which would leave Boeing with 3 passenger airline aircraft, 2 freighters and 1 Boeing Business jet in storage.

 Financial consequences